ngallen/RenoTrack/README.txt

-Webpage is designed to work with GoogleAppEngine.
+Web application is designed to keep track of home renovations in the different rooms of my house.

-To run, navigate to the directory where main.py is stored and execute: dev_appserver.py .
+To run, navigate to the directory where renoTrack.py is stored and execute: python renoTrack.py